rhanekom/Switcheroo/README.md

 Version History
 ---------------
+**0.3.4753.37554**

+- Removed MutableToggle
+- Added thhe ability to "freeze" a toggle configuration.
+- Validation of toggle state (including cycles in dependencies) now occur on addition to the feature configuration container.

 **0.3.4749.36197**

 - Mechanism for detecting dependency cycles.
 This feature is only active when configuring dependencies via application configuration.